-&lt;sup>8 Article II of government procurement law states that the following entities are subject to the Government Procurement Law: "Government Procurement" refers to the purchasing activities conducted with fiscal funds by government. departments, institutions and public organizations at all levels, where the goods, construction and services concerned are in the centralized procurement catalogue complied in accordance with law or the value of the goods, construction or services exceeds the respective prescribed procurement thresholds.
+10 Article II of government procurement law states that the following entities are subject to the Government Procurement Law: "Government Procurement" refers to the purchasing activities conducted with fiscal funds by government. departments, institutions and public organizations at all levels, where the goods, construction and services concerned are in the centralized procurement catalogue complied in accordance with law or the value of the goods, construction or services exceeds the respective prescribed procurement thresholds.

-&lt;sup>9 The governments of the 4 municipalities are considered "provincial-level administrative units under the management of the Central Government," and approved by the Chinese National People's Congress.
+11 The governments of the 4 municipalities are considered "provincial-level administrative units under the management of the Central Government," and approved by the Chinese National People's Congress.
 These cities are subject to the laws and administration of the State Council.

-&lt;sup>10 Any "body governed by public law" enacted by these governments is a body:
+12 Any "body governed by public law" enacted by these governments is a body: